paolodelia99/computational-linear-algebra-js/README.md

         - [x] ijkMultiplication
         - [x] Strassen algorithm
         - [x] parallel multiplication using gpu.js
+        - remove ijkMul in favour of the funcional way, more faster
+    - [ ] More general Gaussian elimination
     - [ ] Matrix decompositions
         - [x] LU
         - [ ] QR